In Marge We Trust: Production

 By season eight, the show had begun to explore episodes revolving around secondary characters.
 Reverend Lovejoy was selected for this episode because, aside from being noted as "the priest who didn't care", he had not had much character development.
 This was the first episode that Donick Cary wrote for The Simpsons.
 He was disappointed that his first story was about "Marge's crisis with faith."

 The trip to the dump was inspired by Cary's youth, in which he would often go "dump picking".
 This led to the writers deciding to have Homer's face on a discarded box, which became the Mr. Sparkle subplot.
 To help create the advertisement, the writers watched videos of many Japanese commercials.
 The solution for how Mr. Sparkle resembles Homer was written by George Meyer, after hours of time had been spent trying to come up with a realistic ending.
 Matsumura Fishworks was named after Ichiro Matsumura, a friend of David X. Cohen.

 An original scene from Lovejoy's flashback showed that Jasper Beardley preceded him as minister of the First Church of Springfield.
-After her lines in this episode were recorded, Yeardley Smith caught the flu, so she decided to record brief lines for the next two episodes at her house and felt better in time for recording sessions of "The Secret War of Lisa Simpson".
+After her lines in this episode were recorded, Yeardley Smith caught the flu, so creator Matt Groening decided to let her stay at home, so he had a plan to make Smith record her lines at home and convinced the crew to make her record brief lines for the next two episodes.
+Afterwards, Smith felt better in time for recording sessions of "The Secret War of Lisa Simpson".